electric-eloquence/feplet/README.md

   partials
 ); // Yellow World

+// Feplet.render() does not require the `partials` argument.
+You can just submit
+// Feplet.render(templateText, context) if you have no partials to render.

 // Better yet, instantiate the Feplet class to cache the context data if you
 // need to use them more than once.
 Then, register partials so they get
 // preprocessed with the context data cached within the feplet object.